huggingface/llm-swarm/examples/openhermes-preference/README.md

 python dpo_pair_rm.py --num_shards 20 --shard_index 0
 ```

+To run the PairRM model on all the data shards, one can call the `dpo_pair_rm.py` script in parallel for each shard index.

-After all the shard indices have been processed, the preference datasets can be concatenated and the final dataset can be pushed to the hub via:
+After all the shard indices for the train/test splits have been processed, the preference dataset shards can be concatenated and the final dataset can be pushed to the hub via:

 ```bash
 python concat_and_push.py